 Dr. Christopher J. LeCroy graduated from the University of Alabama School of Medicine in 2001 and completed his general surgery internship at the University of Alabama at Birmingham in 2002.
 He remained at the University of Alabama at Birmingham where he completed his general surgery residency in 2006 and his vascular surgery fellowship in 2008.

-Dr. LeCroy is board certified in general surgery through the American Board of Surgery, and he is board certified in vascular surgery.
+Dr. LeCroy is board certified in general surgery through the American Board of Surgery, and he is also board certified in Vascular Surgery.
 Dr. Lecroy received his license to practice medicine in Alabama in 2001 and in Florida in 2008.
+In 2010 he was named Fistula First Champion Surgeon and in 2011 became the Medical Director at the Center for Wound Care and Hyperbaric Medicine.
+In 2013 named to the executive committee of Florida Vascular Society.

-Dr. LeCroy is currently an active member of the Society for Vascular Surgery and the Southern Association for Vascular Surgery.
-In previous years he maintained resident, fellow, or student memberships with the Medical Association of the State of Alabama, American College of Surgeons, Society of American Gastrointestinal Endoscopic Surgeons, and the American Medical Association.
-Dr. LeCroy has publications in many noted medical journals including Perspectives in Vascular Surgery and Endovascular Therapy, Journal of Vascular Surgery and Endovascular Therapy, and Annals of Vascular Surgery.
+Dr. LeCroy is currently an active member of the Society for Vascular Surgery and the Southern Association for Vascular Surgery Florida Vascular Society, and American College of Surgeons.
+Dr. LeCroy has publications in many noted medical journals including Perspectives in Vascular Surgery and Endovascular Therapy, Journal of Vascular Surgery, Endovascular Therapy, Annals of Vascular Surgery, and Journal of Vascular Surgery.

-Ginger L. Manos, M.D. is a fellowship trained vascular surgeon.
-Originally from North Georgia, Dr. Manos is pleased to be living and working on the Gulf Coast of Florida and serve the Crestview, Niceville and Ft.
-Walton Beach communities.
+Ginger L. Manos, M.D. is a board certified vascular surgeon.
+Originally from North Georgia, Dr. Manos is pleased to be living and working on the Gulf Coast of Florida and serve the Crestview, Niceville, Ft.
+Walton Beach and Andalusia communities.

 In 2010, she received her medical license in South Carolina and became licensed in the state of Florida in February 2012.